 Subspecialty Background and Intent: The Review Committee recognizes that some programs may not have access to board certified pediatric subspecialists in some disciplines and will allow adult subspecialists with pediatric expertise.
-However, it is expected that faculty members have pediatric subspecialty certification, in those subspecialties where pediatric subspecialty board certification is available, whenever possible.
-Adult subspecialists should not be appointed as faculty members or consultants if pediatric subspecialists are available.
+However, it is expected that faculty members have pediatric subspecialty certification, in those subspecialties where pediatric subspecialists should not be appointed as faculty members or consultants if pediatric subspecialists are available.

-II.B.3.d).(3) Consultants should be available for transition care of young adults.
-(Detail)
+II.B.3.d).(3) Consultants should be available for transition care of young adults. ^(Detail)